Yoast/wordpress-seo/readme.txt

 * Adds a link to an article on Yoast.com on why it might be a bad idea to use the same keyword more than once.
 * The meta description length has been changed from 156 to 320 characters.

+Bugfixes:
+* Disables the mark buttons of the content analysis when in text view, and hides them when there is no TinyMCE or has_marks is false.

 = 5.9.3 =

 Release Date: December 11th, 2017